Destin Jetty Snorkeling

 Note: Use caution with the strong currents between the tides.
 In the past few years, there have been numerous drownings at the east jetty due to a vortex forming during the outgoing tide near the finger jetty.
 It is best to snorkeling at the east jetty about an hour before high tide.
 A dive flag is highly recommended due to boat traffic through the Destin Pass.

-Overall, Destin Jetty is the 3rd most popular snorkel dive spot of all 11 snorkeling dives in Florida Panhandle.
+Overall, Destin Jetty is the 3rd most popular snorkel dive spot of all 16 snorkeling dives in Florida Panhandle.
 Several of the better snorkeling spots are nearby Destin Jetty including Dolphin Snorkel Reef, Seahorse Snorkel Reef, Turtle Snorkel Reef and Grouper Snorkel Reef.